Latest news

 Challenge Match 07-07-2024 Alexandra Palace: London Devils 11 - London Foxes 6

 The Devils stormed out to an 8-0 lead before the Foxes pulled back into the game.
-More to follow...
+Fortunately for the Devils, Corbiel had his shooting boots on and netted four to lead the Devils to victory.

 London Devils: Scoring